 Crash Dieting

 The reason is that when we go on a severely calorie-controlled diet, our bodies break down excess fat as an additional energy source.
 As this breakdown of fat occurs, chemicals known as “ketones” are often released.
-These ketones can affect the breath, often making one smell oddly sweet.
+These ketones can affect your breath, often making one smell oddly sweet.

 By gently increasing the calories you’re consuming you should find a “sweet spot” whereby you’re able to still lose weight but without the unpleasant release of ketones onto the breath